mongodb/specifications/source/auth/auth.rst

 The driver MUST provide a way for the callback to be either automatically cancelled, or to cancel itself.
 This can be as a timeout argument to the callback, a cancellation context passed to the callback, or some other language-appropriate mechanism.
-The timeout MUST respect the client side operation timeout if set, or 60 seconds.
+The timeout duration MUST be 5 minutes, to account for the fact that there may be human interaction involved.

 If the callback does not return an object in the correct form of ``OIDCRequestTokenResult``, the driver MUST raise an error.
 The driver will inspect that the correct properties are given, but MUST NOT attempt to validate